SimonMelo/Jest-Tester/README.md

-# Jester-Tester
+# Jest-Tester
-Applying Jester to Javascript tests and possible applications
+Applying Jest to Javascript tests and possible applications